 - Size: Unlike other models and brands, the Mavic folds up to a size that could easily fit in one hand but doesn’t skimp on quality.

-- Settings: Easily change the settings via your mobile device or remote control while the drone is in flight.
+- Settings: You can easily change the settings via your mobile device or remote control while the drone is in flight.

 - Rules: This applies to all drones including the DJI Mavic Pro.
 There are many areas that are “No Fly Zones.”
 The DJI app is usually quick to tell you where you can fly and where you cannot but you need to read up on the area you’re in before attempting the flight.
-You also will need to register your camera with the FAA before flying.
+You will also need to register your drone with the FAA before flying.

-- Price: All drones are expensive, the Mavic is no different.
-After purchasing the drone + accessories it can run you well over $1,000.
+- Price: All drones are expensive, and the Mavic is no different.
+After purchasing your drone and necessary accessories it can run you well over $1,000.

-- Weather Conditions: As of now, drones aren’t water and weather proof.
+- Weather Conditions: As of now, drones aren’t water and weatherproof.
 If you have a rainy or windy day, flying your drone won’t be an option.
 We have even attempted to fly in windy conditions which led to our drone crashing into a tree.
 Thankfully only a few propellers were broken in the process.